SOC for Cybersecurity

 Cyberattacks are imminent.
 Cybersecurity, or a lack thereof, can have a major impact on your organization, both financially and non-financially.
 Are you prepared?
 Do you feel confident in your organization’s ability to thwart and manage a cyberattack?
 Has your company evaluated its cyber resiliency?
 Does your organization fully understand the risks posed by the use of its technologies?
 If you answered no to any of the above, or are not sure, the SOC for Cybersecurity report may be a good way to learn more about your organization’s cyber risks and what you can do to address them.

 Looking for more information about SOC or this new type of report?
-Contact Patrick Morin or the BNN risk and business advisory team at 800.244.7444.
+Contact Patrick Morin or your BNN advisor at 800.244.7444.

 Disclaimer of Liability: This publication is intended to provide general information to our clients and friends.
 It does not constitute accounting, tax, investment, or legal advice; nor is it intended to convey a thorough treatment of the subject matter.